 color: red;

-If you are importing fonts with multiple styles and font weights then it’s better to go with any single font weight that you prefer the most.
-For example, in the below example, we are using Google’s Alkatra font which comes with multiple styles and font weights.
-However, we’ve chosen Alkatra Medium 500 as our preferred style.
+If you are importing fonts with multiple styles and font weights, then it’s better to go with a single font weight that you prefer the most.
+For example, we are using Google’s Robotic font, which comes with multiple styles and font weights.
+However, we’ve chosen Alkatra Italic as our preferred style.

 Next, fill in the “Certificate Title” text box.
 This will be the first line on the certificate.